rwojsznis/sidekiq-expected_failures/README.md

 Just be sure to load this one after `sidekiq-failures`, otherwise failed jobs will end up logged twice - and you probably don't want that.

+If you want to load the web panel be sure to require `sidekiq/expected_failures/web` after `sidekiq/web`.

 ### Clearing failures

 At the moment you have 3 public methods in `Sidekiq::ExpectedFailures` module: